nklingensmith/project3-nklingensmith/README.md

 * `min_confidence` is the minimum confidence for an association rule to be significant, e.g., 50%.
 This should be provided as a floating point number (out of 1), e.g., 0.05, 0.4, 0.5 are used to denote 5%, 40%, and 50% respectively.
 You should not include a percent symbol.

 An example call to your program could be as follows:
-`python arma.py input.csv output.csv 0.4 0.7`
+`python3 arma.py input.csv output.csv 0.4 0.7`
+(or just 'python' if python version 3 is your default python setup)

 ---